+- Services Sector.
+The services sector in Pakistan consists primarily of transportation, communications and financial services.
+The services sector has been an important contributor to Pakistan's economic growth and it contributed 59.2 per cent of GDP in 2015-16, growing by 5.7 per cent in 2015-16 compared to 58.8 per cent of GDP (and growth of 1.3 per cent) in 2008-09.
+The growth performance in the services sector has come from all sub-sectors. - Transportation.
 Pakistan's transportation system has come under pressure as the pace of economic development in Pakistan has accelerated.
 The Government is intensifying its efforts to develop and modernise the sector through increasing public expenditure on transportation projects.
 The transport system in Pakistan is comprised of roads and highways, railways, air transport services and ports and shipping services.
-Construction of a 24 km, 24 station Rawalpindi to Islamabad metrobus project also commenced in February 2014 and is expected to be completed in January 2015, initially with 60 buses on the new route.
-Average daily capacity is estimated to be 150,000 people once the project is completed.
+A 24 kilometre, 24 station Rawalpindi to Islamabad metro-bus project was completed and began operation in June 2015 and currently operates 68 buses on the new route.
+Average daily capacity is estimated at 180,000 people.
 Lahore already maintains a metro bus network.

-Roads and Highways.
+• Roads and Highways.
 Roads have become the most important segment of the transport sector in Pakistan, with an ever increasing reliance on road transportation.
 In 1947, reliance on roads constituted approximately 8 per cent of Pakistan's transportation network.
 In 2013, roads accounted for over 96 per cent of inland freight and 92 per cent of passenger traffic.
-Pakistan's current road network is now approximately 263,415 km.
-This includes the National Highway Authority's (NHA) network of approximately 12,131 km which, despite being only 4.6 per cent of the overall road network, carries approximately 80 per cent of Pakistan's commercial traffic.
+Pakistan's current road network is now approximately 263,942 kilometres.
+This includes the National Highway Authority's (NHA) network of approximately 12,131 kilometres which, despite being only 4.6 per cent of the overall road network, carries approximately 80 per cent of Pakistan's commercial traffic.

 The NHA is responsible for the construction and maintenance of the national highways and strategic roads.
 The Government, through the NHA, has a number of on-going projects and programmes to develop the road network including the M8 motorway, currently under construction, in the Balochistan and Sindh provinces.
-Once completed, the M8 motorway will have four lanes and a total length of 892 km and will terminate on the coastal highway just east of the port city of Gwadar.
+Once completed, the M8 motorway will have four lanes and a total length of 892 kilometres and will terminate on the coastal highway just east of the port city of Gwadar.
 See "- Ports and Shipping".

-The 2010 floods caused severe damage to road infrastructure by destroying approximately 10 per cent of the network (25,000 km) causing a loss of U.S.\$1.2 billion.
+The 2010 floods caused severe damage to road infrastructure by destroying approximately 10 per cent of the network (25,000 kilometres) causing a loss of U.S.\$1.2 billion.
 Many sections of roads in the Punjab, Sindh, Balochistan and KPK provinces were destroyed by the floods resulting in an urgent need for reconstruction.
 The reconstruction requirements of the road sector have been estimated at U.S.\$2.07 billion.
 Pursuant to a Public Sector Development Programme (PSDP) for the NHA in 2012-13, 45 major road reconstruction projects were undertaken across all four provinces.
 The costs of these projects were borne approximately equally by the Government and foreign aid.
-There are currently 62 ongoing development projects across all four provinces under the PSDP.
+There are 35 new development projects in 2015-16 across all four provinces under the PSDP.

 Railways.
 Rail was the primary mode of transportation in Pakistan until the 1970s.
 However, because of the diversion of resources towards the expansion of the road network, the performance and condition of Pakistan Railways declined and its share of inland traffic has reduced significantly.
 Pakistan Railway is currently enduring its worst crisis since its formation.
-Since 2007-08, passenger traffic has reduced from 230 trains per day to 92 trains per day, while the number of freight trains has dropped from 96 to just one train per day.
-As a result, revenue has fallen significantly whilst working costs have increased.